Dhap Dam: Description

 There are three saddle dams in conjunction with the main dam to retain the water within the reservoir.
 The dam is owned by Bagmati River Basin Improvement Project under the Nepal government.

 The main purpose of the dam is to improve water quality and provide water security in the Bagmati River basin.
 It is done by allowing continuous flow in the Bagmati river in dry seasons.
 It is proposed to release 0.4 m^{3}/s of flow in the dry season and additional flows in the festival seasons as necessary.
 It will also help to control flood in monsoon.

-The project is funded by Asian Development Bank.
+The project is funded by Asian Development Bank as part of Bagmati River Basin Improvement Program (BRBIP) a program envisioned to help combat climate change.
 The main civil contractor is a joint venture of Guangzhou, Lama and Raman construction.
 The contract is executed by Project Management and Construction Supervision Consultancy.
-The construction was scheduled to be complete in October 2021 but has not been completed as of 2022.
+The construction was scheduled to be complete in October 2021 but was delayed, before being inaugurated in 2023.